You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • Payments and operations: processing purchases, subscriptions, credits, wallet balances, payouts, mobile IAP verification, invoicing, refunds, taxes, chargebacks, transaction support, and marketplace workflows;

-• Security and trust: detecting fraud, enforcing policies, investigating abuse, reviewing disputes, handling rights complaints, preserving evidence, and maintaining platform integrity;
+• Security and trust: detecting fraud, enforcing policies, investigating abuse, reviewing disputes, handling rights complaints, preserving evidence, supporting child-safety enforcement, and maintaining platform integrity;

 • Personalisation: showing recommendations, ranking search results, suggesting creators, services, content, events, tracks, tools, and opportunities, and adapting the experience to likely interests or behaviour;